-One reason that English speakers call this time of year "The Holidays" is to avoid simply calling it "Christas".
+One reason that English speakers call this time of year "The Holidays" is to avoid simply calling it "Christmas".
 "The Holidays" also include holidays from different religions.
 Christmas is the main holiday celebrated in the U.S., but New Year's Day and the Jewish holiday of Hanukkah also fall around this time of year.
-There's also an African-American holiday called "Kwanzaa" that not many people celebrate but often gets mentioned.
+There's also an African-American holiday called "Kwanzaa" that only a few people celebrate but sometimes gets included in "The Holidays".

 Here are some phrases that are closely associated with the word "holiday":